splunk-soar-connectors/sonicwall_firewall/README.md

 Manipulate SonicWALL firewall via ECLI

-# sonicwall_firewall
-A phantom app for sonicwall product

 ### Configuration Variables
 The below configuration variables are required for this Connector to operate.
 These variables are specified when configuring a SonicWALL Firewall asset in SOAR.